ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Experiments

-\textbf{Datasets.} We perform experiments on four large sensor benchmark datasets, each containing multiple domains and labels.
-The four datasets used in the experiments are UCIHAR \cite{anguita2012}, UniMiB-SHAR \cite{hnoohom2017}, Opportunity \cite{roggen2010,chavarriaga2013}, and EMG \cite{lobov2018}, providing a comprehensive assessment of ERIS’s OOD generalization performance.
-Detailed descriptions and processing are provided in the Appendix.
+We perform experiments on four large sensor benchmark datasets, each containing multiple domains and labels.
+The four datasets used in the experiments are UCIHAR \cite{anguita2012}, UniMiB-SHAR \cite{hnoohom2017}, Opportunity \cite{chavarriaga2013}, and EMG \cite{lobov2018}, providing a comprehensive assessment of ERIS’s OOD generalization performance.
+Specifically, \textbf{UCIHAR} comprises smartphone sensor data, including accelerometer and gyroscope readings, for the classification of fundamental human activities. \textbf{UniMiB-SHAR} encompasses smartphone accelerometer data for fine-grained recognition, distinguishing between daily activities and various types of falls. \textbf{EMG} is composed of electromyographic signals for hand gesture classification; its inherent sensitivity to environmental and physiological factors renders it a particularly challenging benchmark for OOD generalization.
+Finally, \textbf{Opportunity} is a richly annotated multimodal dataset aggregated from a diverse array of wearable and environmental sensors, intended for the task of recognizing complex activities of daily living within a residential setting.
+The statistics of these datasets is summarized in Table \ref{tab_data}

-\textbf{Implementation Details.} We evaluate the ERIS and baselines on a server equipped with two NVIDIA GeForce RTX 3090 GPUs, each with 24GB of memory.
-The server supports CUDA 12.8, with the code implemented in PyTorch 2.7.0.
-To reduce experimental variability, we conduct five independent runs for each experiment on both the general models and the OOD models specifically designed for time series, reporting the average results along with the standard deviation.
-Additionally, we provide the average ranking results for each domain on four datasets.
-More details and baselines are provided in the Appendix.